nivmichael/MySoftware/README.md

 - See the data in index.php

 ## Notes on the steps
-### Setup a local environment using PHP, APACHE and MySQL (XAMMP or windows / global installation Linux)
+### Setup a local environment using PHP, Caddy and MySQL (global installation Linux)
 Linux:
 - Install PHP 8.1
 - Install Caddy server